 Comparison

 Both apps are envelope budgeters at their core.
-So which one is right for you?
+The methodology is the same.
+The price isn't — and YNAB has raised that price four times.
 Honest comparison, no fluff.

 Illustration comparing LazeeFish and YNAB budgeting approaches